CorsixTH/CorsixTH/LevelEdit/README.txt

 -- CorsixTH Level Editor -----------------------------------------------------
 ------------------------------------------------------------------------------

-Original author of this tool: Koaxnd
+Original author of this tool: Koanxd

 This tool makes it easier to create new levels for CorsixTH.
 Instead of editing a text file, which can be quite error prone the level creator can use